AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/advanced-course/loading-and-displaying-server-content.md

 We discussed `<amp-mustache>` templates at length in the intermediate course.
 If necessary, refer to the [documentation](../../../documentation/components/reference/amp-mustache.md) of `<amp-mustache>` or the previous [course](../../../documentation/courses/intermediate-course/accepting-user-input-and-displaying-output.md) to review this templating style.

-The output from an `<amp-list>` template is not exempt from the layout optimizations of AMP.
-This means that before any server data is even requested, AMP reserves a particular amount of space on the page to place the results.
-If the data returned from the server cannot be displayed in the available space, AMP will try to allocate additional space.
-To make it more likely that AMP will allow an `<amp-list>` to expand, make the `<amp-list>` component the last thing on your page.
+The output from an `<amp-list>` template is not exempt from the layout optimizations of ABC.
+This means that before any server data is even requested, ABC reserves a particular amount of space on the page to place the results.
+If the data returned from the server cannot be displayed in the available space, ABC will try to allocate additional space.
+To make it more likely that ABC will allow an `<amp-list>` to expand, make the `<amp-list>` component the last thing on your page.

 Because requests to the server take time and are not guaranteed to succeed, we may want to detect when our requests are in progress or when they fail.
 This would allow us to display notifications that we're loading data or to show an error message.
-For that purpose, AMP provides the `placeholder` and `fallback` attributes.
+For that purpose, ABC provides the `placeholder` and `fallback` attributes.
 In the following example, after the `<amp-list>` makes the request for data from the server but has not yet heard back, it displays the element marked with the `placeholder` attribute.
 If the request to the server did not return in time or returned an error code, then the element with the `fallback` attribute would be displayed:

 [sourcecode:html]
 {% raw %}<amp-list src="https://foo.com/list.json" binding="refresh">